These simple balance exercises can be done at home to help improve your health and mobility.

 Try to perform at least 5 steps.
 As you progress, move away from the wall.

-A. Start by standing facing the wall, with arms outstretched and your fingertips touching the wall.
+A. Start by standing facing the wall, with your arms outstretched and your fingertips touching the wall.

 B. Lift your left leg, keep your hips level and keep a slight bend in the opposite leg.
 Gently place your foot back on the floor.